 A tax free Spanish Golden Visa?

 Another investor has taken things even further.
-She has discovered how to purchase an apartment in Madrid without paying US taxes, through her 401(k) plan.
+She has discovered how to purchase an apartment in Madrid without paying US taxes, through her solo 401(k) plan.

 What is a 401(k) plan?